On a locking-based version control system (such as SCCS, and RCS in

 its default mode), C-x v v does the following:

-and a warning message is sent to the person who had formerly locked the
+and a warning message is sent to the user who had formerly locked the

 These rules also apply when you use CVS in locking mode, except

-that CVS does not support stealing a lock.
+that CVS does not support stealing locks.